We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Bottom Line Recommendation:

 Because your engagement ring is something you or your partner will wear for many years, it’s important to make a smart decision.
 While diamonds shouldn’t be considered a financial investment, you still want to spend wisely.
-Rather than an enhanced diamond, it’s best to go with a natural diamond or lab-created diamond that withstands daily wear, remains beautiful and maintains some of its value.
+Rather than an enhanced diamond, it’s best to go with a natural diamond or lab-created diamond like this one from James Allen that withstands daily wear, remains beautiful and maintains some of its value.

 You can identify an enhanced diamond by looking at its certificate or getting information from the diamond seller.
 In most cases, sellers are legally obligated to disclose when they’re selling an enhanced diamond.
 Trustworthy diamond dealers will specify in the diamond’s description that it is an enhanced diamond.
 You might also be able to identify an enhanced diamond by noticing if it appears to be super bright white or ultra eye-clean.